-The Foundation is helping disadvantaged children and teenagers at St Laurence’s Centre in Cernavoda Romania who are learning embroidery skills.
-Both boys and girls, some of whom are affected by HIV, love doing stitching and we have provided them with a variety of patterns taken from fabrics and cloths from the collection of Mia Prodan.
+The Foundation supported disadvantaged children and teenagers at St Laurence’s Centre in Cernavoda Romania who are learning embroidery skills.
+Both boys and girls, some of whom are affected by HIV, love doing stitching and we provided them with a variety of patterns taken from fabrics and cloths from the collection of Mia Prodan.
 They are particularly keen to preserve traditional Romanian stitches and patterns.
 We have also provided five sewing machines and sewing materials.
-Several of the young people are now able to earn money from their sewing skills and learning to become independent.
-A Sewing Workshop Project has recently been set up where a qualified sewing teacher will train five girls to use sewing machines.
-They will then go on to become part of a co-operative workshop and thus earn their own living.
+Several of the young people are now able to earn money from their sewing skills and have learned to become independent.
+A Sewing Workshop Project has been established whereby a qualified sewing teacher trains some of the girls to use sewing machines.
+They then go on to become part of a co-operative workshop and thus earn their own living.

 Lonela with examples of her embroidery

 There have been two exhibitions of some of the children’s work in England and the sale of their work goes directly to them personally.

 The Charity involved is CHILDREN IN DISTRESS www.childrenindistress.org

 Examples of Romanain embroidery from Mia Prodan's collection can be found in our miscellanea section.